nicolasrabier/dius_tennis/README.md

-dius_tennis
+tennis_exercise
 ===========

-DiUS is hosting a tennis tournament.
+French Open is hosting a tennis tournament.
 To aid with this, we're developing a scoring system.

 The scoring system for tennis works like this.